 Q1.
 How do I qualify for a 2-year JC course?

 Q2.
-What are the cut-off points for the various streams at AJC?
+What are the cut-off points for the various streams?

 Individual JCs do not determine the cut-off points.
-Admission is mostly based on the number of vacancies available as well as the results of students who apply to Anderson Junior College.
-Here are the L1R5 cut-off points (after deduction of bonus points) to gain admission to AJC over the last 4 years:
+Admission is mostly based on the number of vacancies available as well as the results of students who apply to the JC.
+Here are the L1R5 cut-off points (after deduction of bonus points) to gain admission to Anderson Junior College and Serangoon Junior College in 2017 :

 Q3.
 Can I use bonus points to gain admission to AJC?

 Yes.
 The following table illustrates the possible cases where bonus points can be used: